 When it comes to applying for a job, internship, degree, or even research fellowships and postgraduate courses, your CV is one of the first things the admissions board or hiring body looks at.

 Essentially, it's the first impression you make.

-A strong CV can get you through this initial stage of the hiring or admission process, while a weak one can quickly derail your application...
-So it's pretty essential!
+A strong CV can get you through the initial stage of the hiring or admission process, while a weak one can quickly derail your application... so it's pretty essential!

 Here we'll take you through what you need to know about building a good CV and direct you to some helpful articles which can explain further.